-Let’s say you purchased common shares in ‘X’ Company for a cost of $20,000.
-If the current market value of the shares has increased to $100,000, you would have a capital gain of $80,000.
+Let’s say you purchased common shares in ‘X’ Company for a cost of $5,000 and the current market value of the shares has increased to $10,000, you would have a capital gain of $5,000.
 If you sell these shares, and donate the cash, you would need to pay tax on the capital gain.
-Instead, by donating the shares, you get a tax receipt for the $100,000 and pay zero capital gains tax.
-As a result, you now have a tax credit of $46,000, which is $18,400 more than if you had sold the shares and donated the proceeds.
-Thus, this method of giving is more tax-efficient.
+Instead, by donating the shares, you receive a tax receipt for the $10,000 and pay zero capital gains tax.
+As a result, your net after-tax cost of the gift is $4,959 which is $1,338 less than if you had sold the shares and donated the proceeds.
+Thus, donating gifts of securities is more tax efficient.

-Your receipt will be valued based on the closing price on the day when the shares are legally transferred to a UJA/Jewish Foundation brokerage account.
+Your receipt will be valued based on the closing price on the day when the shares are legally transferred to UJA’s brokerage account.
+Please note: according to Canada Revenue Agency (CRA) guidelines, the value of your donation for tax receipt purposes will be determined by the closing value of the shares donated on the day that your donation is received into our account.

-That depends.
-Generally, most securities take a few days to get to us once you’ve submitted the Letter of Authorization to your financial advisor.
-Some securities however, can take a few weeks. (e.g., mutual funds)
+Generally, most securities take a few days to transfer once you’ve submitted the Letter of Authorization to your financial advisor.
+Some securities, however, can take a few weeks. (e.g. mutual funds).

 The amount credited to your pledge will be based on the tax receipt value of your donation.

-Jamie Golombek is Managing Director, Tax & Estate Planning, with CIBC Financial Planning & Advice in Toronto.
+Jamie Golombek is Managing Director, Tax & Estate Planning, with CIBC Private Wealth in Toronto.
 Mr. Golombek also writes the weekly column “Tax Expert” in the National Post and is a regular personal finance guest on BNN and the CBC.

 This communication is intended to provide general information only.
 It should not be construed as, or relied upon for, specific investment, tax or legal advice nor does it constitute an offer, solicitation or recommendation to buy, sell or hold any securities.
 Anyone wishing to act on the information herein should consult with his or her professional advisor.